-For more than 20 years, Helton, Cody & Associates, PLLC, has been helping people in Hickory and Western North Carolina seek compensation after suffering serious injuries.
+For more than 20 years, Law Office of Lyndon R. Helton, PLLC, has been helping people in Hickory and Western North Carolina seek compensation after suffering serious injuries.
 Before dedicating his practice solely to the needs of injured people, attorney Lyndon R. Helton worked as an insurance defense lawyer.
 He knows the ways insurance companies try to delay, deny, or diminish claims so that they can profit at the expense of working people.
 This doesn’t have to be your fate.

 Your recent injury may seem to be a straightforward issue.
 Another party harmed you due to recklessness, carelessness, or a willful desire to harm.
 In this situation, it’s understandable to assume that you should face minimal trouble in holding them accountable for their actions.
 However, this is often not the case.
 Many personal injury claims are more complex than they appear at first.
 You may be hesitant to shoulder the cost of legal representation in the face of your damages, but the reality is you stand to lose much more by neglecting to hire an attorney to represent you.

 Instead of attempting to manage your civil case on your own while recovering from your injuries, you can have an experienced Hickory personal injury attorney represent your claim, so you can recover with peace of mind.
 An experienced legal team will know how to gather the evidence you need to prove liability for your personal injury and establish the full scope of your claimable damages.
 You are not only more likely to succeed with your case when you have an experienced attorney on your side but also more likely to maximize your overall recovery.
-Helton, Cody & Associates has extensive experience handling complex personal injury claims on behalf of our Hickory clients.
+Law Office of Lyndon R. Helton, PLLC has extensive experience handling complex personal injury claims on behalf of our Hickory clients.
 We know how to uncover compensation channels that many claimants would likely overlook on their own.

-Our firm focuses on the needs of people who have claims involving:
+Our personal injury law firm focuses on the needs of people who have claims involving: